-And the way you build your habit stacking routine is through the next 4 steps.
+And the way you build your habit stacking routine is through the following steps.

 This is the step where most habit stacking routines fail actually.
 Because it’s not about people being lazy and not working stuff, it’s about the decision-making process in distinguishing what is actually important to do.
 And I want to include a term I picked up from MJ DeMarco here known as “action-faking.”